nickmmark/color-blind-simulator/README.md

 #### Design
 - Camera Feed: The app uses AVCaptureSession to capture video frames from the device’s camera in real-time.
 - Core Image Filtering: The captured frames are processed using Core Image filters, specifically `CIColorMatrix`, to adjust the color channels based on the type of color blindness selected.
 - User Interface: The app provides a segmented control for switching between different filters (Protanopia, Deuteranopia, Tritanopia, and normal vision).
 The processed video is displayed using a UIImageView.
+The app also features `pinch-to-zoom` functionality and disables the `isIdleTimer` to prevent the screen from dimming.

 ### Filters
 Protanopia (Red-Weakness): Red channel is reduced significantly, shifting color perception toward greens and blues.